-I have some servers and I want to check which ports is open.
+I have some servers and I want to check which ports are open.
 Open ports give clue about the load and security about the system.
-Open ports mean there is services running on the server and clients are using these so the load of this system is generally higher than other servers.
+Open ports mean there is services running on the server and clients are using these so a load of this system is generally higher than other servers.
 Open ports can be used by attackers.
-Also open ports will prevent services use same port like Nginx and Apache.
+Also, open ports will prevent services to use the same port as Nginx and Apache.

 Check Open Port With Lsof

 lsof which is a tool to list files, processes and their relevant ports.
 We will filter lines that contain

 $ sudo lsof -i -P -n | grep LISTEN

 - -i will provide internet protocol related process

 - -P will prevent protocol names and use port numbers

 - -n will prevent hostnames and use IP addresses

 netstat is another useful tool which provides network related information about the host.
 Following command will check both TCP and UDP ports which are in listen mode or open.